Mount Faber: Geography

-The vegetation around Mount Faber is secondary rainforest that is smaller and less dense than on Bukit Timah Hill.
+The vegetation around Mount Faber is a secondary rainforest that is smaller and less dense than on Bukit Timah Hill.
 Mount Faber is one of the higher hills in Singapore at 106 metres, lower than Bukit Timah Hill (164 m) and Bukit Gombak (133 m) and 113 m).
 It is separated from the adjacent slightly lower Telok Blangah Hill Park by Henderson Road.